ricardombiot/xumm_hub_prototype/README.md

 ## 🎉 Acknowledgments <a name = "acknowledgments"></a>

-- Discord XRP community.
+- Discord - XRP Ledger Developers. (https://discord.com/invite/xrpl)
-- Inspiration
+- Thanks to everyone, especially Wietse, for his help and professionalism.

 ## ✍️ Authors <a name = "authors"></a>